Shrimp Scampi Pasta Recipe (VIDEO)

 - 1/3 cup fresh parsley, finely chopped

-- Grated parmesan to serve
+- freshly grated parmesan, to serve

-Bring a large pot of water to a boil, add 1 Tbsp salt and 1 Tbsp olive oil and cook pasta according to package instructions until aldente, or desired doneness (meanwhile, continue with recipe).
-Drain pasta, return to pot and cover to keep warm.
+Bring a large pot of water to a boil, add 1 Tbsp salt and 1 Tbsp olive oil, and cook pasta according to package instructions until Al'dente, or desired doneness (meanwhile, continue with recipe).
+Drain pasta, return to pot, and cover to keep warm.

 Place a large, deep pan over medium/high heat and add 1 Tbsp olive oil and 1 Tbsp butter.
-Add asparagus, season lightly with 1/4 tsp salt and 1/8 tsp pepper and cook uncovered for 5 minutes or until crisp tender, stirring occasionally.
+Add asparagus, season lightly with 1/4 tsp salt and 1/8 tsp pepper, and cook uncovered for 5 minutes or until crisp-tender, stirring occasionally.
 Remove from pan.

 Q: What’s your favorite go-to (quick) weeknight meal?

 Read comments/reviewsAdd comment/review

 What other vegetable would be good here?
 I detest asparagus.

 Hi Andrew, several of our readers have reported trying this with Broccoli and green beans and loving it. 🙂

 This was amazing and so simple to make.
 My guys loved it.
 Next time I’ll get a picture before they eat it all. 😊